MikeTam1021/friendly-101/docs/texteditor.rst

 As a beginning developer, you should use a text editor that is fairly easy to understand and use, is in active development, offers plugins and add-ons after you become more advanced, has a strong community supporting it, and doesn't cost much.
 For those reasons, I recommend **Sublime Text**.

 Sublime Text is a popular, open-source text editor that beginners and professionals alike use.
 Hundreds of `add-on packages <https://packagecontrol.io/>`_, `themes <https://packagecontrol.io/browse/labels/theme>`_, and `tutorials <http://code.tutsplus.com/categories/sublime-text>`_ exist for it.
-It's also free with minimal intrusion. `Download Sublime Text <http://www.sublimetext.com/>`_ from its website by clicking the "Download for OS X" button.
+It's also free with minimal intrusion. `Download Sublime Text <http://www.sublimetext.com/>`_ from its website by clicking the ``Download for OS X`` button.

 .. figure:: img/text_edtior-website.png
    :target: http://www.sublimetext.com/